 Mr. Marc Velez Young is a California Certified Public Accountant Candidate with a Master's degree in Accounting and Financial Management.
 He holds designation as a Certified Fixed Income Practitioner, California Tax Education Counsel (CTEC) Registered Tax Preparer, and is a prior member of the Government Finance Officer's Association.
 Mr. Young previously served as the Accounting and Financial Division Chief/Treasury Manager for the County of Fresno Auditor-Controller/Treasurer-Tax Collector and is now President and Chief Consultant for Industry Standard, Inc, providing accounting and advisory services to businesses and non-profit organizations across the country.
 Mr. Young was a 2012 recipient of the SGI-USA Liberty Award for his “dedication to peace, liberty and the happiness of humanity” and the 2015 recipient of the National Rising Star Award from the DeVry University Alumni Association.
 Mr. Young sits on the executive board and board of directors for the United Way of Fresno and Madera Counties, is Treasurer of the board for Fresno Barrios Unidos, chairs the Accounting Committee for FBU, and contributes industry-specific articles and tutorials to a variety of publications.

-Brian Stubbert joined the District in March 2011.
-He is responsible for planning and directing all of MID's financial activities, including budgeting, payroll and billing.
-He performs critical analysis on both internal and external events, providing recommendations to the general manager and board of directors.
-His tasks include developing and improving cost controls and maintaining good credit standing for the District.
+In 2017 Brian took on a new position as CFO/AGM Financial Services with the Turlock Irrigation District.
+Prior to that Brian had served as CFO for the Merced Irrigation District since March 2011.
+His responsibilities included planning and directing all of MID's financial activities, including budgeting, payroll and billing, performing critical analysis on both internal and external events, providing recommendations to the general manager and board of directors, developing and improving cost controls and maintaining good credit standing for the District.
 Mr. Stubbert has more than 15 years of financial experience in accounting and budgeting, working with auditors and with boards of directors.
 Most of his financial expertise was developed during his tenure within the San Joaquin Valley and its diverse agriculture industry.
 Mr. Stubbert is a graduate of California State University, Stanislaus, a member of the American Institute of Certified Public Accountants, and most recently served at Patterson Vegetable Co.
 (PVC) as its vice president of Accounting and Administration, as well as controller.
 PVC had about 500 employees and generated roughly $80 million in annual revenues.
 Among his responsibilities were oversight of operational financing, accounting, contracts and audits.
 He has also served as controller and accounting manager at Harris Moran Seed Co. in Modesto, and accounting manager at Diamond Foods in Stockton.
 Additional experience includes serving as an accountant at the Stanislaus County Department of Mental Health, an audit manager at Juarez and Co.
 CPAs in Modesto and as an auditor at Grant Thornton LLP in Stockton.
 Mr. Stubbert is chairman for the Finance Committee for United Way of Stanislaus County and has also served as chairman of The Patterson Vegetable Co. and Teamsters Local 948 Health and Welfare Benefit Trust.
 Mr. Stubbert resides in Modesto with his wife and three children.
 He enjoys coaching his sons in baseball and is an avid Oakland Raider and San Francisco Giants fan.

 Mike is a Deputy Treasurer and the Portfolio Manager for the Indiana State Treasurer’s office.
 He has been employed by the Indiana State Treasurer’s office since 1990.
 One of his first roles with the Treasurer’s office was that of Chief Accountant.
 He held that position until assuming the role of the Portfolio Manager in 1999.
 As the Portfolio Manager, he is responsible for the in-house investment management of the State’s General Fund and over 65 other funds, which has averaged in excess of $4 billion annually during his tenure.
 He also works closely with the Treasurer’s financial advisors in the selection and oversight of outside investment managers for a few of the outside managed Funds/Trusts.
 He has served as a Deputy Treasurer since 1992.
 As Deputy Treasurer, he assists in the administration of the Treasurer’s office and serves as a designee/appointee for the Treasurer, who serves, by virtue of the office, on various Boards and Commissions, including the State Police Pension Advisory Board, Indiana Finance Authority, and the Indiana Deferred Compensation Committee.
 Prior to joining the State Treasurer’s office, he started his employment with the state in 1986 working as a Field Examiner for the Indiana State Board of Accounts.
 Mike graduated with a Bachelor of Science in Business, majoring in accounting, from Indiana University.
 He became a Certified Public Accountant in 1996.